 - 1. Form 10 Pre-Consulting.
 EPS seeks to ensure that the majority of Form 10 apprehensions to a hospital had a pre-consult by EPS's Police and Crisis Team (PACT) or AHS's Urgent Services (US), so as to best determine if an emergency hospital visit is the most appropriate course of action.
 The target is that this occurs at least 70% of the time. - 2.
 Form 10 Diversion.
-When PACT/US is consulted upon for a potential Form 10 apprehension, EPS monitors the percentage of these consults that DID NOT result in a hospital event.
+When PACT/US is consulted upon for a potential Form 10 apprehension, EPS monitors the percentage of these consults that did not result in a hospital event.
 A high quality and thorough consultation should generally result in finding a community-based solution rather than relying on hospitalization.
 This is a better outcome for the distressed individual, EPS, and AHS.
-The target is that at least 90% of PACT/US consults result in an alternative solution to a hospital visit. - 3.
-Hospital Wait Time Performance.
-When a mental health event is consulted upon and a hospital apprehension is the appropriate course of action, EPS and AHS have protocols in place to limit unnecessary time that EPS waits in hospital.
-The target is that hospital wait time for EPS is under 90 minutes, and this occurs at least 80% of the time.
+The target is that at least 90% of PACT/US consults result in an alternative solution to a hospital visit.